potatolain/nesnet/README.md

 # NESNET [![CircleCI](https://circleci.com/gh/cppchriscpp/nesnet.svg?style=svg)](https://circleci.com/gh/cppchriscpp/nesnet)

-# BREAK NOTE

-This branch has semi-tested code for a newer asynchronous version of the library.
-The documentation has not yet been updated, and not all request types are implemented.
-The connection test may/may not work.
-(But after 3-4 requests it should start working on its own most times)

-I'm still doing some crazy cleanup/refactor/etc work on this.
-Stay tuned.

-Ever want to make an internet-enabled NES game?
+Ever want to make your NES go online?
 Now you can!
 All it takes is a little C knowledge and some time.

 **Important**: This project is very much a work in progress.
-While this will work for basic cases, it's not what I'd call production-ready code.
+While this should work for basic cases, it's not what I'd call production-ready code.
 Requests will sometimes fail, data may be wrong, etc. This is a hobbyist's toy, so please treat it that way.
+(Note: Don't let this dissuade you from filing bugs, though!
+I just may not get to them very quickly.)

 ### Latest CI Artifacts (master branch)
 -  [Photon Firmware](https://circleci-tkn.rhcloud.com/api/v1/project/cppchriscpp/nesnet/tree/master/latest/artifacts/photon_firmware.bin)